Income and Corporation Taxes Act 1988: Amendments

 Following the Tax Law Rewrite Project, sections relating to income tax have been substituted by the Income Tax (Earnings and Pensions) Act 2003, the Income Tax (Trading and Other Income) Act 2005 and the Income Tax Act 2007.
 These acts have abolished the schedular system of taxation for income tax; however, the schedular system still applies for the purposes of corporation tax.

 ICTA has also been frequently amended by the Finance Acts that are enacted annually in the UK.

 Sections relating to the House of Commons Members' Fund were amended by the House of Commons Members' Fund Act 2016.

+Provisions

+Repealed enactments

+Section 844(4) of the act repealed 62 enactments, listed in schedule 31 to the act.